jjac111/Simple-Shell/README.md

 * The program uses the file "commands.txt", which is just a list of permissible commands to execute.

 ## Important consideration:
 * The 'ls' command works differently than other commands; it does not pass its output into a stream to be read.
 I  other words, the command executes, but Java is not able to retrieve its output directly from thhe process that called it.
+It seems that this happens so specific directories, in "C:\" works fine.
+* The cd command is not working properly on Unix-like systems.